Read About Our Response to COVID-19

 Prerequisites: GPRM022, or UD Math Placement Test score of 400 or above

-This course is designed for those students whose major is IT.
-The course includes mathematical topics such as: Number Systems, Fundamentals of Logic, Boolean algebra, Probability, Sequences and Series, Vectors, multivariable functions.
+This course is designed for those students who major is in Business.
+The course includes mathematical topics such as: Probability theory, limits, average rate of change, derivatives of functions, applications of derivatives (marginal analysis), optimization, indefinite and definite integrals.

 Prerequisites: Math I for Business & Science